|Approved by||University Council, January 1995|

 The Divisional EFTS forecasts are provided by the Divisions, however, the University will exercise some control over Divisional forecasts.

-The funding allocation and completion of operating and capital budgets for academic cost centres is the responsibility of the Divisions, although the Vice-Chancellor's Advisory Group will, from time to time, review the Divisional model used by each of the Academic Divisions to ensure that the budget process is fair and proper consultation occurs.
+The funding allocation and completion of operating and capital budgets for academic cost centres is the responsibility of the Divisions, although the Senior Leadership Team will, from time to time, review the Divisional model used by each of the Academic Divisions to ensure that the budget process is fair and proper consultation occurs.

 The corporate funding model will not be used as the sole basis of allocating funding to Academic Cost Centres.
 The unique teaching and research characteristics of each will be considered in the allocation process.
 Academic Cost Centre budgets must take into consideration the University's objectives and those of the Division.